 Metal chains, sculpted foam head of a Corinthian colonne.

 In the 1980s, the anime series Saint Seiya appeared, based on the constellation and star signs.
 In this series, you have the character Shun, who represented the Andromeda star sign.
-He has chains that protected him and warned him when there was danger, this image was the start of the fascination of this motive for Vansteenkiste.
+He has chains that protected him and warned him when there was danger and protected him, this image was the start of the fascination of this motive for Vansteenkiste.
 Its a powerful image that it always stuck with him.

-Andromeda refers to the princess in Greek mythology.
+The star sign Andromeda refers to a princess in Greek mythology.
 Andromeda was said to be sacrificed to a sea monster and chained to a rock, Perseus saved her and married her.
 Later Zeus made her into a star sign Andromeda is also referred to as women in chains.

 This made the chain a central player in this work.
 The duality of strength and being chained and interconnected is a motif that Vansteenkiste uses to tell his story.
-In the work, we see a capital of a Corinthian column lying on the ground, Where normally The pillar would be Vansteenkiste transformed into a cluster of chains.
+We see a capital of a Corinthian column lying on the ground,

 Made possible with the help of